-Over this next century bio-, chemo-, and pharmacotherapeutics will come to dominate the health services landscape.
+Over this next century, bio-, chemo-, and pharmacotherapeutics will come to dominate the health services landscape.
 Because technology will enable healthcare providers to assess a person's DNA and physiology in ever-greater detail, diseases will be identified sooner than they are now.
-Diagnostics will make it possible to predict with high levels of accuracy a person's degree of risk for particular diseases and conditions.
-Preventive treatment will be supplied before symptoms manifest, and detailed, highly customized clinical services will be configured specifically to fit individual DNA characteristics.
+Diagnostics including genetic profiling now make it possible to predict with high levels of accuracy a person's degree of risk for particular diseases and conditions.
+Preventive treatment will be soon supplied before symptoms manifest, and detailed, highly customized clinical services will be configured specifically to fit individual DNA characteristics.

 Health professionals must ask, how will the improvements in diagnostics and therapeutics alter the practice of medicine?
-In the past, generally medical and nursing interventions required patients to be hospitalized.
+In the past, generally medical and nursing interventions required patients to be hospitalized/institutionalized.
 The therapies of the future will require much less hospitalization and will hardly impede patients' normal routines.
 The main goals of health professionals will be to provide the right therapy at the right time and to educate people about their life processes, their health, their choices (including medical and lifestyle choices), and the risks associated with each choice.
 As these become prevalent realities for service and economies of scale are reached, cost-effectiveness and value can be more adequately assessed and appropriate financial choices can be made.

 The largest two groups of health professionals, nurses and physicians, have much to accomplish in the next two decades if they are to successfully make the transition to a digitally driven, value-grounded, reformed health system.
-Their clinical roles will change
+Their clinical roles will change substantially during this period, and getting these groups to converge around a new way of addressing prevention, education, and service delivery will be challenging and a tumultuous experience for healthcare leaders.
+Leaders will require extreme diligence as well as a skill set that stretches their resources to the limit.
+To design the future, leaders must understand the current landscape and how it differs from the familiar territory of past experience.

-In the transition between ages, consumers' expectations regarding their role in healthcare decisions and processes are changing.
-Discuss the changes and describe the role of health professionals in helping consumers develop the insights and skills they need to manage their own health effectively, especially in the Age of Health Reform.
+Today, consumers' expectations regarding their role in healthcare decisions and processes are changing.
+Discuss the changes and describe the role of health professionals in helping consumers develop the insights and skills they need to manage their own health effectively, especially in this age of value.
 Also, discuss the dangers of consumers making their own decisions, as well as the actions that healthcare leaders can take now and in the future to mitigate the dangers and ensure that consumers become accountable decision makers.